palewire/first-github-scraper/docs/repo.md

 ## Install Python tools

-Now let's install a our Python packages to see Pipenv in action.
-We can add them to our project's private virtual environment by typing their names after pipenv’s install command.
+Now let's pipenv to use and install our Python packages.
+We can add them to our project's virtual environment by typing their names after pipenv’s `install` command.
 Save yourself some hassle; Copy and paste it.

 ```bash
 pipenv install jupyterlab requests bs4